x

 He claimed he was outside the business with his young son and a truck almost hit the boy.
 When asked about when the shots happened, he told police he didn't know, saying he went and stayed inside with his son, according to the document.

 Investigators wrote Bautista-Renteria said he didn't shoot any gun, the document read.
-Bautista-Renteria's son told investigators that a truck almost hit him, and after that happened, his father he went back outside.
+Bautista-Renteria's son told investigators that a truck almost hit him, and after that happened, his father went back outside.
 The son said that's when he heard the gunshots, the affidavit read.
 Bautista-Renteria's son told deputies they have several guns in the house for protection.

 When asked about the shooting, Bautista said she thought the shooting happened down the road, but her statements would change, the document explained.